open-resources/dash_curriculum/tutorial/part4/chapter13.md

     - `outputs` A JSON representation of the data that was returned from the callback.
     - `inputs` A JSON representation of the data that was passed to your callback function as Input.
     - `state` A JSON representation of the data that was passed to your callback function as State.
-- The blue boxes represent the input and output properties.
+- The blue boxes with a light grey frame around it that are positioned at the top and bottom represent the input and output properties.
 Click on the box to see a JSON representation of their current values.
-- The dashed arrows (not visible in the screenshot) represent State.
+- The dashed arrows (not visible in the screenshot) would represent State.
-- The dropdown in the top right corner enables you to switch layouts
+- The dropdown in the top right corner enables you to switch layouts.

 Now, that you know how to check for the performance of your app, let us learn about different higher performing graphs and how to incorporate them into you app.